English Language Arts Materials Collections for Instructionally Embedded States

 one shoe or shoe represented in a tactile graphic

-three objects or objects represented in a tactile graphic
+three objects or objects represented in tactile graphics

 three pairs of tactually similar (but not identical) objects